Harii2005/Weather-app/README.md

 # Weather App

+A sleek, responsive weather application built with React and Material UI that allows users to search for and display current weather conditions for any city worldwide using the OpenWeatherMap API.

 A simple, user-friendly weather application built with React and MUI that allows users to check current weather conditions for any city around the world.

 ![Weather App Screenshot](public/screenshot.png)